-A collection of friends, rappers and producers I believe in, want to see succeed, and who have agreed to join my team.
+A collection of friends, rappers and producers I believe in, and have agreed to join my team.

 JID